Bernal, Why the UN Development Program?

 We already know that the reforms sought by the PRD-UNDP team are not at all innovative, updating, explanatory or corrective.

 It is necessary to reiterate that this is how they seek to reproduce an oligocracy dominated by kleptomaniacs who have no disposition to cede the control they maintain over political power.
-What matters the least to them is that we can achieve a democratic constitution government, one that’s understood and perceived as coming from the constituent power of the people.
+What matters the least to them is that we can achieve a democratic constitution and government, one that’s understood and perceived as coming from the constituent power of the people.

 The Constitution that Panama requires for its rebirth cannot be considered rationally but it is based on a participatory constitutional process that allows the full exercise of citizen power: the constituent power.